-Each assessment begins with a consultation, a very important part of the assessment process as this enables the team to learn more about your needs as a driver and how often you use your vehicle etc.
+Each assessment begins with a consultation, which is an important part of the assessment process as this enables the team to learn more about your needs as a driver and how often you use your vehicle etc.

 During your consultation, the team will advise you on how the assessment will be conducted and whether you will be trying any adaptations.
-You will be asked to read a number plate from the minimum legal distance (20 meters)to ensure that your vision is safe for driving.
+You will be asked to read a number plate from the minimum legal distance (20 metres) to ensure that your vision is safe for driving.

 After your assessment, you will have an opportunity to discuss the outcome and during this time, if relevant, you may be provided with more information on the adaptations and equipment that you will need to have fitted to your vehicle to enable you to continue driving.

 If the assessment team reach the decision that it is no longer safe for you to drive, we will be able to provide you with information to keep you mobile and independent.

 All private and Motability clients will receive a written report, explaining the outcome of the assessment, which will include any relevant information.
 If you have been advised during your assessment that you will require adaptations or equipment to continue to drive, then details of these, along with a list of local adaptation engineers and specialist driving instructors will be provided with your report.

 Please note there will be a nominal charge for subsequent copies of the report to be sent.

 These assessments are run in a similar way to the driving assessments, however these are specifically concerned with getting in and out of a vehicle, travelling safely (sometimes in a wheelchair) and the loading and stowage of equipment such as wheelchairs and scooters in a vehicle.

 - You may be advised that it is safe to continue to drive.

 - You may be advised to take some tuition and return to the centre for a review of your driving.
 If you need to return to us for a review assessment at any time within the following three months, there will be no extra charge.